ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 beforn the miserable.
 This conversation
 is cruel, and the comparison which
 naturally arises in them betwixt their
-condition and yours jis exeruciating.-
+condition and yours jis exeruciating.--
 </td></tr></table>

 ---